Lucky-Orange/BlackHawk/README.md

 }
 ```

-Thanks to the completely Object Oriented Swift, we can reflect a object much more safe and flexible:
+Thanks to the completely Object Oriented Swift and its namespace, we can reflect a object much more safe and flexible:

 > 1. Full class name is CFBundleName + ClassName in Swift
 > 2. The native plugin class must inherit from BlackHawkPlugin class